AutodeskAILab/BRepNet/README.md

 This will loop over all step or stp files in `./example_files/step_examples` and create  "logits" files in `example_files/step_examples/temp_working/logits`.
 The logits files contain one row for each face in the step data.
 The columns give the probabilities that the corresponding face belongs to a given segment.

 The notebook [find_and_display_segmentation.ipynb](notebooks/find_and_display_segmentation.ipynb) runs through the entire process of evaluating the model and displaying the predicted segmentation.

+The [notebooks](notebooks) folder also contains other useful utilities allowing you to [visualize the information extracted from the B-Rep](notebooks/view_npz_files.ipynb) and [use the BRepNet embeddings to search for models containing similar features](notebooks/brepnet_similarity_search.ipynb).

 ## Running the tests
 If you need to run the tests then this can be done using